 Rivers throws for 3 TDs as Chargers rally to beat 49ers

 CARSON, Calif.
-(AP) — After all they’ve been through, a two-touchdown deficit wasn’t going to faze the San Diego Chargers.
+(AP) — After all they’ve been through, a two-touchdown deficit wasn’t going to faze the Los Angeles Chargers.

 “We’ve been rock-bottom, so it’s only up,” running back Melvin Gordon said after the Chargers rallied for a 29-27 victory over the San Francisco 49ers on Sunday.